Terms and Conditions

 - The Company cannot be held responsible for any losses incurred by the Purchaser if that Purchaser cannot be contacted or refuses to reply to correspondence sent them by the Company, in a timely fashion.

-- The Company is DVLA Registered Number Plate Suppliers.
-To keep in line with the current legislation that covers manufacturers of number plates, the Company will need to see proof of identity (as outlined by the DVLA) before it can dispatch the Purchaser's plates.
-The Company will request sight of such a document in the Purchaser's postal confirmation.
+The Company is a DVLA Registered Number Plate Supplier.
+To keep in line with the current legislation that covers manufacturers of number plates, the Company will need to see proof of identity (as outlined by the DVLA) before it can dispatch the Purchaser’s plates.
+The Company will request sight of such a document in the Purchaser’s postal confirmation.

-- The Company is keen to uphold the laws relating to the correct display of vehicle Registration Marks and reminds Purchasers that they should not buy such marks with the intention of miss-spacing or misrepresenting them on their number plates.
+The Company is keen to uphold the laws relating to the correct display of vehicle Registration Marks and reminds Purchasers that they should not buy such marks with the intention of miss-spacing or misrepresenting them on their number plates.
 The Company will not entertain any claims by Purchasers for refunds or compensation due to the confiscation of vehicle Registration Marks or fines by the Government for them breaking these laws.
 Similarly, the Company can only supply road-legal number plates using the correct fonts and character spacing.
+Illustrations of number plates provided on the Company website are for guidance only.
+Physical number plates provided by the Company will bear the company details and those of the manufacturer, in accordance with the law.

-- All licence plates are dispatched using Royal Mail's First Class postal service unless otherwise agreed.
-Royal Mail states that their service allows for delivery within 7 days of posting.
+All licence plates are dispatched using Fedex or Royal Mail’s First Class postal service unless otherwise agreed.
 The Company will send email notification to the Purchaser on the day of dispatch.

 Section H. Government regulations